1031 Exchanges on Maui: Tax Deferral, Equity Preservation & Strategic Real Estate Repositioning

 • Long-term operating expenses

-A replacement property should align with both financial objectives and ownership goals.
+The replacement property should support both financial objectives and long-term ownership goals.

 Related Reading: